 The name ‘Saadani’ has a link to the 19th century, where there was an Arab settlement in the Area.
 It was the name of a fisherman’s village and plays an important role for the history of the country, as it was mentioned in chronicles of the Portuguese and notable travelers like El-Masoud, Richard Burton, Johannes Rebmann and Ptolemy among others.
 The fisherman’s village not only hosted these travelers, but were also once the place for a trade center coordinating overseas and hinterland bather trade, including slave trade.

-A one of a kind paradise with a unique and extraordinary ecosystem, a naturally fascinating setting, where both marine and mainland flora and fauna is to find.
+A one of a kind paradise with a unique and extraordinary ecosystem, a naturally fascinating setting, where both marine and mainland flora and fauna is to be found.
 Where baboons are walking and a variety of monkey species are climbing in the trees.
 Herds of giant elephants walking together with buffalos.
-Where the tallest animal in the world, the noble maasai giraffes, are walking calmly.
-If you look closely leopards might be resting in the trees.
-Furthermore animals as hartebeest, waterbucks, wildebeests, duikers, dik-dik, mongooses, genets, porcupines, warthogs and the beautiful sable antelopes can be spotted.
+Where the tallest animal in the world, the noble Maasai giraffes, are walking calmly.
+If you look closely, leopards might be resting in the trees.
+Furthermore animals such as hartebeest, waterbucks, wildebeests, duikers, dik-dik, mongooses, genets, porcupines, warthogs and the beautiful sable antelopes can be spotted.
 On boat trips on the Wami River even hippopotamus and crocodiles can be spotted.
-And since 2005, the protected area has been considered a Lion Conservation Unit and the beaches in the Saadani National Park form one of the last major green turtle breeding sites on mainland in Tanzania.
-Generally the purpose with Saadani National Park is protection and conservation of coastal zone.
+And since 2005, the protected area has been considered a Lion Conservation Unit and the beaches in the Saadani National Park form one of the last major green turtle breeding sites on the mainland in Tanzania.
+Generally the purpose of Saadani National Park is protection and conservation of the coastal zone.

-Together with a stunning scenery this national park offers a varied range of activities besides regular game drives.
-These activities includes guided walks, swimming and snorkeling, boat trips and the option of visiting the Saadani fishing village, which lies within the reserve.
+Together with stunning scenery this national park offers a varied range of activities besides regular game drives.
+These activities include guided walks, swimming and snorkeling, boat trips and the option of visiting the Saadani fishing village, which lies within the reserve.